-Ivory Coast and South Africa held to goalless draws
+Cameroon profit as group rivals Ivory Coast held

 Last updated on .From the section Sport Africa

+Seeking to extend their African record seven World Cup appearances, the Indomitable Lions clash with the Elephants in Abidjan on Monday in one of the ties of African qualifying.

-Two-time African champions Ivory Coast were held to a goalless draw in Mozambique as both sides kicked off their Group D campaign of 2022 World Cup qualifying.
+Earlier on Friday, an Ivorian team bidding for a fourth World Cup had been restricted to a low-key draw in Mozambique as both sides kicked off a tantalising group.

-Chances were few and far between in the Mozambican capital Maputo as the visitors struggled to break down a resolute home side, who fashioned little at the other end.
+Chances were few and far between in the Mozambican capital Maputo as the visitors - missing Premier League players Eric Bailly, Serge Aurier and Willy Boly - struggled to break down resolute hosts who fashioned few chances.

-In neighbouring Zimbabwe, 1996 African champions South Africa were also frustrated and had to settle for a scoreless stalemate in their Group G opener.
+Mozambique is on the British government's Covid red list, meaning that any player entering the United Kingdom would need to quarantine for 10 days upon their return to their clubs, which many refused to countenance.

+Prior to the game, Ivory Coast coach Patrice Beaumelle said he had lost patience with a process which both the Confederation of African Football and Fifa tried to overturn in vain appeals to the British government.

 - Thursday's World Cup qualifiers: Algeria extend record run